Building on a Strong Past to Create a Stronger Future

 CORE VALUES: Leadership, Integrity, Teamwork, Excellence, Support, Respect, and Accountability.

 HISTORY: In the 1920s, game commissions throughout the West began to assume responsibilities for the management of game and fish resources.
 In 1922, these visionary managers formed the precursor of today’s WAFWA to advocate for state management authority and to foster regional cooperation.
-After nearly 100 years, that leadership work by WAFWA continues.
+After 100 years, that leadership work by WAFWA continues.

 Members At Large

 Kevin Robling (SD)

 Zachary Lowe, Executive Director

 WAFWA’s support encompasses more than 40 percent of North America, including two-thirds of the United States.
 See our 24 member states and Canadian provinces:

 “WAFWA has been representing Member Fish and Wildlife Agencies Since 1922”